xfvelocity/welford-bouquet/README.md

 # welford-bouquet

-Welford Bouquet code challenge

-This is a webpage created as a code challenge for 'Welford Bouquet'.
-Was created in just under a day, fully responsive, built with a mobile first approach using HTML & CSS (SCSS).

-Currently working on this to add further pages, included use of Gulp & JavaScript.
+This was originally created as a programming challenge for a job application.
+I was tasked with recreating the webpage from 'Design.png'.
+I decided to exand upon this design and create other pages to put on my portfolio.
+Still a work in progress.